tychay/gistpress/README.md

 In addition GistPress3 adds the following:

-* Backwardly compatible with JetPack/WordPress.com shortcodes
+* Backwardly compatible with JetPack/WordPress.com-style shortcodes
+  * bare url in attributes
+  * id in content
+  * url in content
+* Allows arbitrary content to be put in shortcode (and removed in output)
-* Correctly disabled JetPack handling by default
+* Disable JetPack and oEmbed Gist plugin handling by default
-* Support for url###"" instead of id###"" in shortcodes
+* Support for `url###""` substitute for `id###""` in shortcodes (oEmbed Gist-style)
 * Non-parsed gist shortcodes are simply passed through (adds a comment)
+* Supports revision sha1 linking, alsoo through `revision=""` in shortcode

 TODO:

 * Admin panel for preferences
-* Support for "gistpress" shortcode
+* Support for "gistpress" shortcode via API upload
-* Revision support

 ## Installation ##

 ### Warning ###

-You can not have GistPress and GistPress3 installed and active at the same time as the function and class names overlap.
+You cannot have GistPress and GistPress3 installed and active at the same time as the function and class names overlap.

 ### Installing the Plugin ###

 Automatic:

 1. Choose `Plugins > Add New…`
 2. Search for "GistPress"
 3. Click on "GistPress3"